Skip navigation

 You should be tested more often if you have other risk factors for diabetes, such as:

-• You are overweight or have obesity, high blood pressure, prediabetes, or a history of heart disease
+• You have high blood pressure, prediabetes, or a history of heart disease.

 EYE EXAM